15 Popular Oil Filter Brands, Ranked

 10. AMSOIL

-AMSOIL oil filters are made by Champion Laboratories, a white-label manufacturer that also produces a couple of oil filter brands of its own (Champ and Luber-finer).
+AMSOIL oil filters are manufactured in the U.S. by Champion Laboratories, a white-label manufacturer that also produces a couple of oil filter brands of its own (Champ and Luber-finer).
 The company is known for producing great motor oil and expensive, high-quality filters.
 We must also acknowledge the small matter of the company's reputation as something like a multi-level marketing organization.
 AMSOIL is a direct sales company that was a pioneer in the synthetic oil market.
 Its sales representatives tend to have the unrestrained positivity of true believers, which has led some to jokingly suggest that AMSOIL is a cult.
-As the market for synthetics has expanded in the past two decades, competitors have largely erased AMSOIL's uniqueness, which has in turn reduced the silly comparison to a cult.
+As the market for synthetics has expanded in the past two decades, competitors have largely erased AMSOIL's uniqueness, which has in turn reduced the silly comparison to nil.

 9. ACDelco